AliceEHZz/COMM-DOC-md-user-doc/docs/DDL.md

 ## CREATE Command

-The CREATE command is used to create new objects in sql such as schemas, tables, indexes and constraints.
-Instead of using both mouse and keyboard to create schema, this time we will use only keyboard and type our commands in a [query script_](glossary.md) to create a new schema and table.
+The CREATE command is used to create new objects in SQL such as schemas, tables, indexes and constraints.
+Instead of using both mouse and keyboard to create a schema, this time we will use only keyboard and type our commands in a [query script](glossary.md) to create a new schema and table.
 Let's open MySQL Workbench and get started 🔥!

 ### CREATE Database